capellil/IHPCSS_Programming_challenge_2019/README.md

 ## What is this repository for? ##

 * You will find here everything you need to compete; source codes, makefiles, documentation, scripts, tests...
-* It allows you to start with a basic version of the code in each model: serial, OpenMP, MPI and OpenACC, MPI + OpenMP, MPI + OpenACC, each being available in both C and FORTRAN.
+* You will also find a basic version of the source code in every model (available in both C and FORTRAN):
+  * serial
+  * OpenMP
+  * OpenACC
+  * MPI
+  * MPI + OpenMP
+  * MPI + OpenACC
-* It provides you with a pre-setup experimental protocol that allows to compare experiments fairly.
+* It provides you with a pre-setup experimental protocol; it makes sure contestants compete in the same conditions and allows to compare experiments fairly.
-* This repository serves as the formal challenge setup; it makes sure contestants compete in the same conditions.

 ## How do I get set up? ##
 ### Download the source codes ###